IsraelCabrera/frigate/docs/docs/configuration/audio_detectors.md

 title: Audio Detectors
 ---

-Frigate provides a builtin audio detector which runs on the CPU.
+Security provides a builtin audio detector which runs on the CPU.
 Compared to object detection in images, audio detection is a relatively lightweight operation so the only option is to run the detection on a CPU.

 ## Configuration